 First off, try to think of the time your employees will be driving to and from work.
 Making sure that traffic congestion isn’t going to force them to drive extra hours will show them that you care about their time and commitment.

 Also, think about the surroundings.
 Do you want to be amidst the hustle and bustle?
 Will you need to be in a location where clients can gain easy access?
+For example, if your business was located in London and you had a lot of international clients flying in and out then it would be smart to relocate your office close to Heathrow airport!
 If not, maybe you’re better of finding a spot a little more out of the way.

 5- Judge Its Looks